Storing your files

 Backup for personal computers and laptops (CrashPlan) provides a simple to use backup solution, using the CrashPlan backup application.
 This is intended for single-user machines, such as desktops or laptops (not tablets or mobile devices), and backs up to the cloud.

-Backup for servers, shared machines and large data sets (Spectrum Protect) is built around IBM’s Spectrum Protect application and provides an on-premise backup of multi-user machines such as file servers, project servers, application servers and virtual infrastructures.
+Backup for servers, shared machines and large data sets (Storage Protect) is built around IBM’s Storage Protect application and provides an on-premise backup of multi-user machines such as file servers, project servers, application servers and virtual infrastructures.

-For support and information on how to use the services, see: Central Backup Service (HFS)The HFS CrashPlan Cloud Backup Service and The HFS on-site Spectrum Protect backup service
+For support and information on how to use the services, see: Central Backup Service (HFS)The HFS CrashPlan Cloud Backup Service and The HFS on-site Storage Protect backup service

 For further information, see the IT Services - Service catalogue: Central Backup Service (HFS)